kaiorosa1/100-days-of-code/log-r5.md

 ### Day 56: April 26, 2020

+**Today's Progress**: I worked on section 9. learned more about clustering and load-balancing an http server.
+I also learned how to broadcast message to worker process.

+**Thoughts**:  I think I'm finally finishing this course.
+I'm not sure what I'm gonna do next, if I'm going to buy a Node.js course or I'm going to do the Angular course.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/advanced-nodejs-pluralsight/commit/c8d1ed357c75a32bbb0c8114210b25cfcac9edef)

+---

+### Day 56: April 26, 2020

 **Today's Progress**: I worked on section 9.
 I learned about the difference between exec and execFile with examples.

 **Thoughts**: I think I only have two or three days left to finish this course so I better hurry up if I want to get my certificate (if I'm even able to get it).